PerformanceHorizonGroup/measurementkit-android/README.md

 The currency parameter is a ISO 4217 currency code. (eg, USD, GBP)

-    MobileTrackingEvent event = new MobileTrackingEvent(new );

-    MobileTrackingService.trackingInstance().trackEvent(event);

-Sales

-If an event has a value you'd like to track, sales can be associated with an event as follows.

-The currency parameter is a ISO 4217 currency code. (eg, USD, GBP)

 	MobileTrackingEvent event = new MobileTrackingEvent(new MobileTrackingSale("premium upgrade", new BigDecimal(34.5)), "GBP");

 	MobileTrackingService.trackingInstance().trackEvent(event);

 ###Google Play Install Referrer
 The Google Play Store offers a method for ensuring optimal tracking accuracy via its Google Install Referrer.
 Clicks with a destination of the google play store will have a unique mobile tracking identifier is appended to the `referrer` parameter.

-On install of the App, you can enable the pass back of this referrer value (`com.android.vending.INSTALL_REFERRER`) through a broadcast reciever :
+On install of the App, you can enable the pass back of this referrer value through the :

     <receiver android:name="com.performancehorizon.mobiletracking.ReferrerTracker" android:exported="true">
         <intent-filter>